 Haengeseilbruecke Geierlay: if that rolls off the tongue for you, ten points!
-Welcome to a new German instalment of Kaptain Kenny – this time we’re showing you Germany’s newest tourist attraction…… a hanging suspension bridge in Moersdorf.
+Welcome to a new German instalment of Kaptain Kenny – this time we’re showing you Germany’s newest tourist attraction…… the Geierlay Bridge, a hanging suspension bridge in Moersdorf.

 I should point out that this was done as a day trip from Frankfurt.
 It’s about 1.5 hours to get there and you may spend 1-2 hours here depending on how you like to enjoy your trips.